sherriewang/papernotes/README.md

 * How transferable are features in deep neural networks?
 * Image Super-Resolution Using Deep Convolutional Networks
 * Fully convolutional networks for semantic segmentation
-* Prioritizing climate change adaptation needs for food security in 2030
 * Climate trends and global crop production since 1980
 * Crop yield gaps: their importance, magnitudes, and causes
 * A scalable satellite-based crop yield mapper